hunorg/CSE341-course-part-A-solutions-written-in-Elm/README.md

  mainly because of the great error messages the ELM repl has, and because ELM is a very usefull functional language to learn these days.

+ You can find more information about the course and homeworks here: https://courses.cs.washington.edu/courses/cse341/13wi/#homeworks

  Cheers!